-From August 10 to August 13, 2017, China Heart Congress (CHC) 2017 in Conjunction with The Second China Vascular Congress (CVC) was successfully held at the China National Convention Center (CNCC) in Beijing.
-The congress, sponsored by the Chinese Medical Association (CMA) and National Center for Cardiovascular Diseases, China (NCCD), is the most influential academic event in the cardiovascular community of China and as well as in the Asia Pacific region.
+From August 10 to 13, 2017, China Heart Congress (CHC) 2017 in Conjunction with The Second China Vascular Congress (CVC) was successfully held at the China National Convention Center (CNCC) in Beijing.
+The congress, sponsored by the Chinese Medical Association (CMA) and National Center for Cardiovascular Diseases, China (NCCD), is the most influential academic event in the cardiovascular community of China as well as in the Asia Pacific region.
 The congress attracted more than 5,000 experts and scholars from all over the world to participate in the exchange.
-The Vessel Plus editorial team (Rui-Rui Zhang, the editorial director; Cong-Cong Wang, the managing editor) also attended the meeting, upholding the creed of academic exchange, learning, and continuously promoting the development of VP.
+The Vessel Plus (VP) editorial team (Rui-Rui Zhang, the editorial director; Cong-Cong Wang, the managing editor) also attended the meeting, upholding the creed of academic exchange, learning, and continuously promoting the development of VP.

-By attending this meeting, the Vessel Plus editorial team further familiarized themselves with the latest research developments and hot issues in areas such as heart and vascular disease prevention, nursing and rehabilitation, and other related areas of interest, as well as developing a clearer focus on the future development of journals.
+By attending this meeting, the VP editorial team further familiarized themselves with the latest research developments and hot issues in areas such as heart and vascular disease prevention, nursing and rehabilitation, and other related areas of interest, as well as developing a clearer focus on the future development of journals.